ideasonpurpose/ansible-playbooks/README.md

 * Generate a pre-formatted email signature
 * Generate a welcome document from a custom HTML template.

-The playbooks have been updated for Sierra.
-They may be compatible with El Capitan and ealier macOS releases (previous iterations ran on Yosemite and Mavericks), though testing is limited to the current release.
+The playbooks have been updated for macOS High Sierra.
+They are likely to be compatible with ealier macOS releases (this project first ran on Mavericks), though testing is limited to the current release.
 Playbook execution time is dependent on the target computer state (how much needs doing), target CPU and network bandwidth but usually takes 5-10 minutes.

 ### The Playbooks